tt-econ/bace/README.md

 * 3f) Managing Heroku Postgres - This section describes how to manage Heroku Postgres, the database that will record information for users.
 In particular, we discuss how to think through choosing a Postgres tier and how to change tiers ahead of a full-scale survey if more storage is needed.

 Section 4 walks through setting up a survey in Qualtrics that queries your BACE application.

+## References

+### Methodology

+Drake, Payró, Thakral, and Tô (2022): Bayesian Adaptive Choice Experiments.

+### Applications

+Drake, Thakral, and Tô (2022): Wage Differentials and the Price of Workplace Flexibility.